Siroz555/CaribouStonks/README.md

 - Stonks
     - Configure the display of item prices in Tooltips.
     - Graphical representation of an item's price trend, quantity, and other information.
-(BETA)
+    - /stonks {item} Command: Display prices and other information simply anywhere.
     - Search engine for all SkyBlock items.
     - KeyBind to find an item.
     - Bazaar: Press ENTER to validate the last input.
-    - /stonks {item} Command: Display prices and other information simply anywhere.

 - Reminders
     - Chocolate Factory: Reminders when the number of chocolates reaches the limit.